JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 .. note::

    Of course, you should fix the package properly and send the fix upstream but this is just to prove a point.
-Calling ``die`` with ``sed`` there isn’t recommended and is practically pointless, but it is the style upstream.
+Calling :command:`die` with :command:`sed` there isn’t recommended and is practically pointless, but it is the style upstream.

 I have to mention a small downside here however, because very few people seem to test ``portage``’s binary package support you’ll occasionally have to do some